-- In the spring, through community organizing, legal pressure and media coverage by Sun-Times columnist Mark Brown, CCH pushed the city to drop an ordinance that would have closed two cubicle hotels in Uptown and the South Loop.
+- In the spring, through community organizing, legal pressure and media coverage by Chicago Sun-Times columnist Mark Brown, CCH pushed the city to drop an ordinance that would have closed two cubicle hotels in Uptown and the South Loop.
 Even though both hotels were up-to-code, the 325 men who lived in the hotels faced the loss of the only home most of them can afford.

-- Women survivors in our Survivor Advocacy Group Empowered (SAGE) helped secure legislative support for a new law that ends felony-level charges for prostitution in Illinois.
+- Women survivors in our Survivor Advocacy Group Empowered (SAGE) secured legislative support for a new law that ends felony-level charges for prostitution in Illinois.
 Working with End Demand Illinois, CCH led Springfield-based advocacy that passed three earlier laws in three years.
 Those laws focus law enforcement efforts on traffickers and customers, with restorative measures for the women and teens who are prostituted and often homeless.